 There are many different opportunities for funding your study and we are committed to ensuring that no student is ever turned away due to lack of financial means.
 BSG is grateful to the many different donors who make it possible for us to offer a variety of awards to successful applicants.
 There are also many different external scholarship or funding schemes available to students, with a diverse variety of eligibility requirements.
-We've gathered on these webpages some tips and resources to help you navigate your fundraising journey.
+Browse our webpages on funding support to find some tips and resources that will help you navigate your fundraising journey.

 2. How much money will I need?